ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     Does nothing.

-.. function:: Hierarchy.initRandom(self, ioDescs, lds)
+.. function:: Hierarchy.initRandom(self, ioDescs, layerDescs)

     Initialize a hierarchy (random weights) of given structure.

     :param ioDescs: ([IODesc]) list of IODesc's (input-output descriptors, see IODesc).
 Defines the size of each input layer and its type
-    :param lds: ([LayerDesc]) A list of filled-out descriptors (LayerDesc objects) describing how all the layers in the hierarchy should look
+    :param layerDescs: ([LayerDesc]) A list of filled-out descriptors (LayerDesc objects) describing how all the layers in the hierarchy should look

 .. function:: Hierarchy.initFromFile(self, name)